-Crouch, Melbourne Fishing Reel History and Reference Information by Bernie Ladd, 2012.
+Crouch Fishing Reels History and Reference Information by Bernie Ladd, 2012.

 (C 1) The Sportsman King -C. 1937.
 Made by Jack Crouch Sr. Distinctive original flat brass crank-handle.
-Bell shaped bearing housing.
+Bell-shaped bearing housing.
 Bronze main gear, hardened steel pinion; gear ratio 2 : 1; Bronze bearing, 3 leg spring metal drum brake; free spool gear lever; finger drum (spool) control aperture.
-The Sportsman King on crank side plate.
+The Sportsman King on the crank side plate.
 Very rare.

 (C 5) J.T.
 CROUCH MAKER MELBOURNE -C. 1940s.
 Brass (un plated) removable back plate.
 Bell shaped back bearing housing.
 Bronze main gear, hardened steel pinion; gear ratio 2 : 1; Bronze bearing, 3 leg spring metal drum brake; free spool gear lever; finger spool control aperture; folding crank handle.
 Rare.